Explicit Facial Expression Transfer via Fine-Grained Representations: Introduction

 \section{Introduction}

-Facial expression transfer aims at transferring the expression from a source image to a target image, such that the transformed target image has the source expression while preserving other attributes like identity, pose and texture.
-It has recently gained remarkable attentions in the computer vision community~\cite{ding2018exprgan,song2018geometry,qiao2018emotional,pumarola2018ganimation}.
-However, in literature preserving fine-grained details for expression transfer has remained a challenging problem, since fine-grained expressions are typically tangled with other facial attributes.
+\IEEEPARstart{F}{acial} expression transfer aims at transferring the expression from a source image to a target image, such that the transformed target image has the source expression while preserving other facial attributes including identity, pose and texture.
+It has recently gained remarkable attention in computer vision and affective computing communities~\cite{ding2018exprgan,song2018geometry,he2019attgan,pumarola2019ganimation} due to the extensive use in relevant areas and applications.
+For example, it can be used for generating facial images, videos, and animations, which can provide a visualization to assist doctors in diagnosing diseases, and facilitate applications in digital entertainment.
+However, in literature transferring fine-grained expression details like gazing to the right and lifting lip corners has remained a challenging problem, since fine-grained expression is typically tangled with other facial attributes.

 Recently, several facial expression manipulation methods have been proposed and can also be applied to expression transfer.
-Choi et al.~\cite{choi2018stargan} treated each discrete expression as a domain respectively, while Ding et al.~\cite{ding2018exprgan} modeled the expression intensities to generate a wider range of expressions.
-An expression category only describes overall facial emotion, which has a limited capacity to capture fine details.
+Choi et al.~\cite{choi2018stargan} focused on discrete global expressions, while Ding et al.~\cite{ding2018exprgan} modeled the expression intensities to generate a wider range of expressions, in which a global expression only describes overall facial emotion and thus has a limited capacity to capture fine details.
 Song et al.~\cite{song2018geometry} and Qiao et al.~\cite{qiao2018emotional} exploited facial landmarks to more finely guide the expression synthesis.
-However, transforming the landmarks from a source image to adapt to a target image with significantly different facial shape is difficult and may cause artifacts in the synthesized image.
+However, transforming the landmarks from a source image to adapt to a target image with a significantly different facial shape is difficult and may cause artifacts in the synthesized image.